 Ha, not really.
 In fact, I didn’t even know that I was one when I started.
 I had been working remotely for over a year before I came across that term.
 Only by reading on another travel blog did it dawn on me that I was actually doing something that was becoming ‘a thing’ and many people started to become interested in.
-That’s when I founded Jey Jetter, a digital nomad and travel blog where I provide long-term travel tips and advice on life as digital nomad.
+That’s when I founded Jey Jetter, a digital nomad and travel blog where I provide long-term travel tips and advice on life as a digital nomad.

 3. When did you consider the idea that you would travel around the work and work along the way?
 I can imagine you sitting on your couch and realizing one day that, “hang on, I can actually work from anywhere!
 I’m outta here!”.
 Lol.

 In my case, it started all a bit differently, lol.
 In 2011, I reached a point in my career where I was exhausted and bored.
 I was only 28 years old but I felt like a worn-out and stressed out CEO at the age of 50.
 Only my bank account wasn’t as full as the CEO’s.
 So, I decided to quit my job as PR/marketing consultant to take a ‘short’ break.
-It seemed a crazy decision for many of my friends and family who thought that I was giving up a really great life.
+It seemed a crazy decision for many of my friends and family.
+They thought that I was giving up a really great life.
 But looking back today, it was one of the best decisions I have ever made in life.

 But after only a few months in my travels I noticed how I started to think differently.
 I saw how other people/expats managed to stay abroad and actually enjoyed their life ‘out there’.
-A few months later, I definitely can say that I got bit by the travel bug and I loved it so much, that I thought more and more about the option of not returning to Germany so soon.
+A few months later, I definitely can say that I got bit by the travel bug.
+I loved it so much, that I thought more and more about the option of not returning to Germany so soon.
 The final decision was made when I met my other half in Chile.
 We fell in love and I had another motivation to make ends meet outside of Germany.

-4. I've read in some digital nomad blogs that people did the numbers to compare life living in one city with rent, car payments, etc to life as a nomad and realized it was so much more affordable (and life changing) to be a nomad.
+4. I’ve read in some digital nomad blogs that people did the numbers to compare life living in one city with rent, car payments, etc to life as a nomad and realized it was so much more affordable (and life-changing) to be a nomad.
 Was this something you did?

-I never calculated and compared numbers, but I saw a huge change in two things: In my first years I did earn a lot less than I used to in my job back in Munich.
+I never calculated and compared numbers, but I saw a huge change in two things.
+In my first years, I did earn a lot less than I used to in my job back in Munich.
 Yet, I was hopping from one tropical island to another exotic place and could live a pretty decent standard in many countries with a lot less money.

 5. Do you ever want to stay longer in a city/country?